exakat/exakat/docs/Extensions.rst

 Extensions
 ==========

-Exakat support a system of extensions, that bring extra analysis, categories, data sources, configurations and reports to the exakat engine.
-Extensions focus on specific frameworks or platform.
+Exakat support a system of extensions, that bring extra analysis, rules sets, data sources, configurations and reports to the exakat engine.
+Extensions focus on specific frameworks, platform, or aspect of coding.
 They are a simple way to package a predefined set of configurations and analysis.

-Extensions are PHP archives (`.phar` file), installed in the `ext` folder.
+Extensions are bundled as PHP archives (`.phar` file), installed in the `ext` folder.
 Check the local extensions with `doctor`.

 ::